CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

       - target: Cosmonaut
 ```

-Even though the yaml file speaks for itself, some explanation is needed.
+Even though the YAML file speaks for itself, some explanation is needed.

 First of all, the `include` in the very beginning.